laktek/SugarlessJS/README.md

   ```

-* What if the functions in the queue runs asynchronously?
+* What if the functions in the chain runs asynchronously?
 One way to handle asynchronous flow is to use `sugarless.next()` method.
-Calling it will halt the sequential evaluation of the context queue and returns the next function in the queue.
+Calling it will halt the sequential evaluation of the context chain and returns the next function in the chain.
 You can use the function returned, as a callback for an asynchronous call.

   ```javascript
     $_({})(